 Who made the designs of these shirts?
 Was it you?

 No, I didn’t make the designs.
 At first, I had no idea where the shirts became from.
-Then as I said my Uncle and his brothers opened up a shop with the silk screen equipment, and a guy with long hair made the designs.
+Then as I said my Uncle and his brothers opened up a shop with silkscreen equipment, and a guy with long hair made the designs.
 You could get a buzz from the screenwash alone.
 We used to call in Brighto after a Three Stooges episode of the same name.
 The screen presses were flat turntables that rotated and was a 4 color press which was the minimum if you wanted good art.
 The shirt would get laid up, and the colors were applied one at a time.
-Than ran through a flat fried oven for the ink to cure.
+Then ran through a flat fried oven for the ink to cure.

 What brands did you use?

 Were you mainly selling out of the parking lot?

 Parking lots on the perimeter to the venue, good off-site walkways, subways, and anywhere the “heat” wouldn’t see us.
-Each City had is own peddler laws so sometimes it was wide open (just legal on the arena property) and other times you had to the and be invisible.
+Each City had its own peddler laws so sometimes it was wide open (just legal on the arena property) and other times you had to the and be invisible.
 The trick was to get as close as possible.